Best Place To Eat In Every NFL City

 If you’re looking at the conferences, New American cuisine certainly looks like the most popular option among the top-rated restaurants in those cities.
 Not to be confused with American classics, New American embraces the melting pot nature of the food scene in America, melding cuisine types and styles, with occasional references to farm-to-table cuisine, to reinvent traditional American fare.
 Though some critics find the cuisine type “bland” we think the invention of the sushi burrito and other fusion treats are brilliant, and apparently so does much of the United States.

 In the NFC South, you might not need to worry about what constitutes fusion food, though.
 Home to the New Orleans Saints, Tampa Bay Buccaneers, Atlanta Falcons, and Carolina Panthers, the highest rated restaurants in these NFL cities were Cajun and creole fare.
-So what do you bring to a socially-distant NOLA football game?
-Don’t be surprised if you find chargrilled oysters, game day jambalaya, or seafood po’boys on the to-go menu.
+So what do you bring to a NOLA football game?
+Don’t be surprised if you find chargrilled oysters, game day jambalaya, or seafood po’boys on the menu.

-Whether you’re having it delivered or picking it up yourself, who can honestly say no to a hearty slice of pizza or a crispy bowl of nachos?
+Whether you’re dining in, having it delivered or picking it up yourself, who can honestly say no to a hearty slice of pizza or a crispy bowl of nachos?
 Looking at each of the team cities individually, we found Italian restaurants had the highest ratings in San Francisco, New York City, and New England, while Cuban restaurants took the top spot in Miami, Mexican reigned in Arizona and Dallas, and seafood ranked highest in Baltimore.

 Super Bowl Food Showdown